BK4D/colormunch-js/README.md

 Reverse Proxy
 -------
-Due to same-origin policy you can't use ColorMunch-JS to load directly from the Kuler API.

-I've therefore created a simple reverse proxy (PHP) to be used on the server.
+Due to same-origin policy you can't use ColorMunch-JS to load directly from the Kuler API, so I've created a simple reverse proxy (PHP) to be used on the server.
 Put your API key in there and just pass in the proxy path to the ColorMunch constructor.

 See the ColorMunch-proxy.php file for more info.

 Getting Started
 -------

+The uncompressed source is basically self-documented so take a look through and just have a play.

-This is a quick guide to getting up and running with ColorMunch-JS and the Adobe Kuler API.
+Below is a quick guide to getting up and running with ColorMunch-JS and the Adobe Kuler API.

 Very simply: